jsauerland/jsauerland/README.md

-- I'm Joseph, a data professional with a passion for transforming and modeling complex data.
+- I'm Joseph, a data professional with a passion for transforming and modeling complex data

 <!--
 **jsauerland/jsauerland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.